 8 Ways To Teach Climate Change In Almost Any Classroom

-NPR/IPSOS did a national poll recently and found that more than 8 in 10 teachers — and a similar majority of parents — support teaching kids about climate change.
+NPR/Ipsos conducted a national poll recently and found that more than 8 in 10 teachers — and a similar majority of parents — support teaching kids about climate change.

 But in reality, it's not always happening: Fewer than half of K-12 teachers told us that they talk about climate change with their children or students.
 Again, parents were about the same.